AheheXx1982/wenxin/src/content/blog/en/options/course/preparation-for-battle.md

 ## I. Capital Anxiety: Am I Too Poor to Trade Options?

-This is the most common DM I receive: _"Silent, I only have $2000 USD, am I not qualified to do options?"_
+This is the most common DM I receive: _"SilentXx, I only have $2000 USD, am I not qualified to do options?"_

 The outside misconception is: options are a rich man's game.
 **The truth is: options are the fastest tool for the "poor" to turn things around (or crash).**